ric2b/Vivaldi-browser/chromium/mojo/public/tools/bindings/README.md

     field, enum value, interface method, or method parameter was introduced.
     See [Versioning](#Versioning) for more details.

+**`[Stable]`**
+:   The `Stable` attribute specifies that a given mojom type or interface
+    definition can be considered stable over time, meaning it is safe to use for things like persistent storage or communication between independent version-skewed binaries.
+Stable definitions may only depend on builtin mojom types or other stable definitions, and changes to such definitions MUST preserve backward-compatibility through appropriate use of versioning.
+    Backward-compatibility of changes is enforced in the Chromium tree using a strict presubmit check.
+See [Versioning](#Versioning) for more details on backward-compatibility constraints.

 **`[EnableIf=value]`**
 :   The `EnableIf` attribute is used to conditionally enable definitions when
     the mojom is parsed.
 If the `mojom` target in the GN file does not include